1920 French railway strikes

-The 1920 French railway strikes included two major strike waves lead by railworkers and involving many sectors of the French economy.
+The 1920 French railway strikes included two major strike waves led by railworkers and involving many sectors of the French economy.

 As a part of the broader 1919—1920 French strike wave which saw significant discontent with the political establishment following working class soldiers' return from World War I, the railway strikes began on 23 February 1920.
 The first strike wave saw moderate success and ended on 4 March.

 The second wave began on 3 May.
-93,000 railworkers participated in the strike and an additional 380,000 workers from other sectors organized solidarity strikes in the following weeks.
+A total of 93,000 railworkers participated in the strike and an additional 380,000 workers from other sectors organized solidarity strikes in the following weeks.
 The strike was forcibly ended on 29 May when strike leaders were arrested and the railworkers were ordered to return to work or be drafted into the French military.

 Background

 Following the end of World War I, soldiers returned to work in the French economy.
-Many working class people felt betrayed by corruption among French politicians and reformist labour leaders.
-This discontent resulted in a wave of strikes between 1919—1920, which saw the participation of millions of French workers and the formation of the French Communist Party.
+Many working-class people felt betrayed by corruption among French politicians and reformist labour leaders.
+This discontent resulted in a wave of strikes between 1919 and 1920, which saw the participation of millions of French workers and the formation of the French Communist Party.